jplck/devops-ticket-translation-function/README.md

 _Enough marketing - let's get busy ..._

-By the way, the documentation for DevOps, Functions and Cognitive Services is very detailed and well maintained.
+By the way, the documentation for DevOps, Functions, and Cognitive Services is very detailed and well maintained.
 As the services and workflows might change in the future, we refer to the step-by-step guides for each service.

 ### Requirements